And, since Google is where about 90% of searches occur, this is a primary consideration for SEOs.

 Here are 6 simple ways to boost your rankings in the short term that don’t require a high level of technological know-how.

 People prefer to read the very latest on whatever they’re researching.
 So, by updating content, your site visitors will have much better user experience.
 After all, would you rather read a recent article about SEO or one that was written five years ago?
-Of course, you’d prefer to consume the more recent information, especially on topics like SEO that can change often.
+Of course, you’d prefer to consume the more recent information.

 Recently updated information also gets more clicks and reduces bounce rates – two important factors Google uses in its ranking algorithm.